lexvanderstoep/liquid-haskell-tutorial/README.md

 # Liquid Haskell

-A project for working through the "Programming with Refinement Types" tutorial
+A project for working through the "Programming with Refinement Types" tutorial.